pelp/tinyweb/README.md

 adding the `Server: tw/v1` header.
 This was the final piece of the puzzle.

 There they were, 9 lines, 79 characters each.
-7 lambda functions, 13 walruss operators and serveral crimes against developers later, they had successfully made a working http server (9c4d129a35801ebf454c7c4f335f74eb838e37db) that could serve static html files as well as dynamic content rendered from python files.
+7 lambda functions, 13 walruss operators and serveral crimes against developers later, they had successfully made a [working http server](https://github.com/pelp/tinyweb/commit/9c4d129a35801ebf454c7c4f335f74eb838e37db) that could serve static html files as well as dynamic content rendered from python files.